techie-joe/neo/README.md

     ```yml
     remote_theme: techie-joe/neo

     plugins:
+    - jekyll-remote-theme
-    - jekyll-remote-theme # add this line to the plugins list if you already have one
+    # add jekyll-remote-theme to the existing plugins list if you already have one.
     ```

 2. Optionally, if you'd like to preview your site on your computer, add the following to your site's `Gemfile`: